Selfhosted

 Surely, if your hardware or OS configuration changes, you should not backup

-and some other directories.
-This two configs have different backup schedule and different retention policies, so in case of hardware/OS change, I'll just restore only/home
+snapborgconfig backs up snapshots from a single subvolume, so I, actually, use two configs: one for/homeexcluding/home/.home_unbackedand another one for/excluding/varand some other directories.
+This two configs have different backup schedule and different retention policies, so in case of hardware/OS change, I'll just restore only/homebackup without restoring/.Makes sense.

 I'm more interested in cutting off-site backup costs, so my NAS has RAID mirror to reduce chance of total failure, and offsite backup only stores important data.
 I don't even backup the bulk of it (ripped movies and whatnot), just the important data.